-Taking forward the intent set by the Government of Canada for digital transformation, this paper will now consider how the CAF is approaching its aspirations to digitalise its workforce and operational outputs.
-It will also identify potential challenges in the current CAF approach.
+Taking forward the intent set by the Government of Canada for digital transformation, this paper will now consider how the CAF is approaching its aspirations to digitalise its workforce, operational outputs and identify potential challenges in the current CAF approach.

 The CAF, and the defence environment in general, presents a complex set of challenges for digital transformation.
-Driven by a need to operate at concurrent security classifications of information, integrating leading edge military capability, alongside demanding interoperability challenges with partners, there are very few other sectors who are presented with similar challenges.
-The CAF Digital Campaign Plan is the first formal step the CAF has taken in addressing this urgency with the Chief of Defence Staff (CDS)
+Driven by a need to operate concurrently with different security classifications of information, integrating leading edge military capability, alongside demanding interoperability challenges with partners, there are very few other sectors who are presented with similar challenges.
+The CAF Digital Campaign

-&lt;sup>15 Lee Berthiaume, "Poor IT Support Hurting Canadian Military Operations, Internal Review Finds," Canadian Press Staff, dated 4th January 2021, Poor IT support hurting Canadian military operations, internal review finds | CTV News.
+Lee Berthiaume, "Poor IT Support Hurting Canadian Military Operations, Internal Review Finds," Canadian Press Staff, dated 4th January 2021, Poor IT support hurting Canadian military operations, internal review finds | CTV News.

-&lt;sup>16 Department of National Defence, "CAF Digital Campaign Plan."
+Department of National Defence, "CAF Digital Campaign Plan."

-&lt;sup>17 Treasury Board of Canada Secretariat, "Digital Operations Strategy 2021 - 2024."
+Treasury Board of Canada Secretariat, "Digital Operations Strategy 2021 - 2024."

-&lt;sup>18 Ibid.
+18 Ibid.

-stating, "we shall not incorporate digital - we will become digital."
-Comparatively, the Raytheon Missiles and Defence digital transformation agenda emphasises the need to focus on digital and data to improve the speed of delivery; echoing the sentiments and parallels of both military and industry approaches to digital transformation.
+Plan is the first formal step the CAF has taken in addressing this urgency with the Chief of Defence Staff (CDS) stating, "we shall not incorporate digital - we will become digital."
+By way of comparison, the Raytheon Missiles and Defence digital transformation agenda emphasises the need to focus on digital and data to improve the speed of delivery; echoing the sentiments and parallels of both military and industry approaches to digital transformation.
 The CAF's Digital Campaign plan however does carefully replicate the exact language used in all industry and government digital transformation strategies, especially sectors such as banking, and it directs why the organisation needs to change to remain relevant while identifying specific programmes and key deliverables to enable success.
-The campaign plan is written in a relatable language for all of defence and available to access online for industry, yet the terminology of 'digital' is rarely part of the military vocabulary.
+The campaign plan is written in a relatable language for all of defence and is accessible online for industry, yet the terminology of 'digital' is rarely part of the military vocabulary.
 However, the CAF's Defence Policy, Strong Secure and Engaged (SSE) released in 2017, does not mention 'digital' at all, indicating a disconnect between the security threats identified in SSE and the campaign plan intent which may cause funding and prioritisation conflicts unless modernised.
+22

-To address this, the demands of digitalising the CAF will be heavily reliant upon both new technologies and ways of working across all elements.
-This will require a change towards a digital culture, instead putting digital at the forefront of enabling defence management, processes, and capability for the CAF, rather than simply a supporting element.
+To address this apparent disconnect, the demands of digitalising the CAF will be heavily reliant upon both new technologies and ways of working across all elements.
+23 This will require a change towards a digital culture, instead putting digital at the forefront of enabling defence management, processes, and capability for the CAF, rather than relegating it to simply a supporting element.
 This must also include digitising of processes, and thus generating efficiencies in areas such as a Human Resources (HR) workforce to allow reallocation of posts to other CAF capabilities.
-The CAF will immediately benefit from this change, however digital transformation of a large organisation is not without warning.
+24 The CAF will immediately benefit from this change, however digital transformation of a large organisation is not without risks.
 One research think-tank identified that both governments and industry businesses have on occasion failed to sufficiently protect their employers by taking digital transformation too far.
-They have relied too heavily on digital transformation products and failed to provide human assurance checks which could mitigate against incorrect data prediction, discrimination, or misrepresentation.
-This has made some attempts to transform to a digital culture somewhat tainted, however the numerous benefits of digital transformation can far outweigh these concerns, so long as mitigations are considered within the digital transformation strategy upfront.
-The CAF digital transformation programme must be a
+25 They have relied too heavily on digital transformation products and failed to provide human assurance checks which could mitigate against incorrect data prediction, discrimination, or misrepresentation.
+Although this has made some attempts to transform to a digital culture somewhat tainted, however the numerous benefits of digital transformation can far outweigh these concerns,

-&lt;sup>19 Department of National Defence, "CAF Digital Campaign Plan," p3.
+Department of National Defence, "CAF Digital Campaign Plan," p3.

-&lt;sup>20 Raytheon Missiles and Defence, "Digital Transformation," Raytheon website, last accessed 3rd May 2023, Digital Transformation | Raytheon Missiles & Defense (raytheonmissilesanddefense.com).
+Raytheon Missiles and Defence, "Digital Transformation," Raytheon website, last accessed 3rd May 2023, Digital Transformation | Raytheon Missiles & Defense (raytheonmissilesanddefense.com).

-&lt;sup>21 Steve Kent, "Digital Transformation: Digital Banking Strategies," Blog on CSI Web, dated 24th November 2021, Digital Transformation: Digital Banking Strategies Throughout the Customer Lifecycle CSI (csiweb.com).
+Steve Kent, "Digital Transformation: Digital Banking Strategies," Blog on CSI Web, dated 24th November 2021, Digital Transformation: Digital Banking Strategies Throughout the Customer Lifecycle | CSI (csiweb.com).